- Alyce Claerbaut

 “In music, the seat of power is in publishing.
 A lot of the work my uncle did for Ellington was published under Ellington’s name.
 Subsequent investigations of Billy’s papers, music and documents clearly revealed that he was not getting recognition for the music he created.”

-Presentations at Calvin College:Billy Strayhorn: Beyond the Peaceful Side
+Presentations at Calvin University:Billy Strayhorn: Beyond the Peaceful Side

 Part of the: January Series